zhousarah/azure-compute-docs/articles/virtual-machines/workloads/oracle/oracle-reference-architecture.md

 > [!NOTE]
 > When you plan for a symmetrical Data Guard deployment, please note that you will need one more observer in availability zone three.

-Additionally, we highly recommend to deploy the Oracle Enterprise Manager to keep having an overview of the database layer.
+Additionally, we highly recommend deploying the Oracle Enterprise Manager to keep having an overview of the database layer.
 Azure Monitor is recommended to be deployed with the following metrics:
 Monitor the disks:
 - OS Disk IOPS Consumed Percentage
 - Data Disk IOPS Consumed Percentage
 - Data Disk Read Bytes/Sec
-- Data Disk Write Bytes/Sec
+- Data Disk Writes Bytes/Sec
 - Disk Queue Depth
 - Disk Bandwidth in % per Lun

-In addition to the above we highly recommend to enable the VM insights also.
+In addition to the above we highly recommend enabling the VM insights also.

 The Virtual Machine is chosen based on your AWR assessment.
 Please review [Oracle Capacity Planning](/azure/cloud-adoption-framework/scenarios/oracle-iaas/oracle-capacity-planning) for further read.
-We highly recommend to make use of [constrained core vCPUs](../../../virtual-machines/constrained-vcpu.md) to save on licensing costs and maximize performance.
+We highly recommend making use of [constrained core vCPUs](../../../virtual-machines/constrained-vcpu.md) to save on licensing costs and maximize performance.

 The choice of disk type is dependent on the output of your AWR assessment.